tomvlk/maillurker/docs/source/installation.rst

 Installation
 ============

-The following sections will instruct you how to install the Email Lurker.
+The following sections will instruct you how to install the Mail Lurker.
 If you only want to upgrade the installation, just pull, run migrations, collect static files and compress static files.